-From “Providence Down at The Terrys” (forthcoming in AGNI):
+From “Providence down at The Terrys” (published in AGNI):

 I bounce a knee on the empty stool next, alone at the races, made of regret for missing the boy’s bedtime, for acting like a certified bastard in the lead-up.